 - Talk with your family/guardian about your health, personal well-being, and academic goals.

-- Talk with your advisor about your academic needs, considering the impact of your learning style, the type of courses in your schedule, and potential impact on your plan of study.
-If you are a new GC student and have not been assigned an advisor, please contact the registrar’s office (email@example.com) if you have questions or need to change a course in your fall schedule.
+- Talk with your advisor about your academic needs, considering the impact of your learning style, the type of courses in your schedule and potential impact on your plan of study.

-- Consider your class schedule and make changes to fit your learning needs.
-Most fall 2020 courses will be offered with either synchronous and asynchronous activities.
-Some will be hybrid courses with remote activities and face-to-face meetings within socially distanced guidelines.
-A few courses, like labs and clinics, will be face to face and may not be available for remote learners.
-Courses are designated as online, remote, or hybrid in the Course Search function in MyGC.
+- Change courses with advisor’s approval to courses that are designated as online, remote or hybrid in the Course Search function in MyGC.
 See a description of the modes of instruction below.
 Course instruction mode may still be updated prior to the start of the semester.

 - Verify that you have access to reliable high-speed internet and a working electronic device (desktop computer with webcam, laptop, or tablet) to complete your coursework.
 All undergrad first year students, and undergrad transfer students can receive an iPad.
 We provide internet access on campus, but cannot offer additional service to other locations.

-To help us finalize your learning plan, full-semester remote learning requests must be submitted by August 10, 2020.
+Full-semester remote learning requests must be submitted by Tuesday, December 15, 2020.

 After you submit this form, the Academic Dean’s office will review your request.
-You may be asked to provide additional information in order to establish the best learning environment for your situation.
 You will be notified of the decision regarding your application via your goshen.edu email address within three business days.

 If you are requesting a full semester of remote learning and had previously signed up to be a residential student, please contact Chad Coleman in Campus Life Operations (email@example.com) about your decision not to be on campus.